GeyserMC/DatabaseUtils/README.md

 # What's left to do?
 - make 'simple' actions like `insert` more flexible
-  - allow it to return something else than void, e.g. ~~the input entity~~ or whether there was a row added
+  - allow it to return whether there was a row added
   - support adding every variable of the entity as parameter
 - add `save` which either inserts the entity if it's not present or updates the already existing entity
-- implementing MongoDB support
 - adding migrations
 - and plenty more